Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 NA

-.. note :: Call this member function last after all other BLE operations have been
+.. note :: Call this member function last after all other BLE operations have been terminated.
+"BLEDevice.h" must be included to use the class function.
-    terminated.

-    “BLEDevice.h” must be included to use the class function.

 **BLEDevice::connected**
 ------------------------